 We first test the influence of different types of traffics on our prediction method.
 Three types of trace data (FTP, VoIP, and web browsing traffic) are collected from real-world scenarios.
-In the FTP and VoIP traces, we assume all packets are interesting.
-For web browsing, we test two cases: all packets are interesting and only ICMP packets in the trace are interesting.
+In the FTP and VoIP traces, we assume all packets are of interest.
+For web browsing, we test two cases: all packets are of interest and only ICMP packets in the trace are of interest.

-The results are shown in Figure 3.
-The y-axis is the relative estimation error of predicted arrival time, which is defined as $|real - estimated| / \tau$, where τ is average inter-arrival time of interesting packets.
+The results are shown in Figure 4.
+The y-axis is the relative estimation error of predicted arrival time, which is defined as $|\text{real} - \text{estimated}| / \tau$, where τ is average inter-arrival time of PoIs.
 The errors of 120 predictions are averaged for each point.
-If there are averagely 50 interesting packets per second, relative estimation error is 10% means that the prediction error is 2ms in average.
+If there are averagely 50 PoIs per second, relative estimation error is 10% means that the prediction error is 2ms in average.
 The x-axis shows the number of attributes (n) used as input of the regression function.
-In this experiment, all regression functions are trained by 100 recent interesting packets.
+In this experiment, all regression functions are trained by 100 recent PoIs.

-Figure 3.
-Accuracy of packet arrival time prediction
+Figure 4.
+Accuracy of packet arrival time prediction.

 From the result we can see that our prediction method has higher accuracy on FTP and VoIP traffic than web browsing and ICMP.
 This is reasonable because FTP and VoIP traffic tend to be more regular and have less randomness.
 Even the case of ICMP performs better than the web browsing traffic from which the former is extracted.
 This result suggests that it is better to categorize packets before prediction for hybrid traffics.
-We will soon further investigate it.
+We will further investigate it soon.

 When n gets larger, the prediction becomes more accurate.

-But large n also has drawbacks, in that a monitor has to stay in the channel waiting for (n+1) interesting packets if two consecutive mis-predictions occur.
+But large n also has drawbacks, in that a monitor has to stay in the channel waiting for (n+1) PoIs if two consecutive mispredictions occur.
 The larger n, the longer it waits.
 For our method, we choose n = 6, since the performance gain quickly shrinks when n > 5.
 All the following experiments use this value unless otherwise specified.

 In the following experiment, we compare our prediction method with two other strategies.
 Strategy A tests various ε and ξ , and then chooses the best for the regression function.
 The rest of its settings are the same as our method.
 Strategy B treats the packet sequence as discrete time series, which can predict far ahead with current knowledge (please refer to Section IVB).
-We use web browsing traffic for this test, and only ICMP packets are interesting.
-The results are plotted in Figure 4.
+We use web browsing traffic for this test, and only ICMP packets are of interest.
+The results are plotted in Figure 5.

-Figure 4.
-Comparison of three strategies
+Figure 5.
+Comparison of three arrival time prediction strategies.

 The y-axis is the relative estimation errors, while the x-axis stands for the number of samples used for training.
 Theoretically, strategy A should perform better than ours, yet the result shows that their accuracies are close, which may stem from the over-fitting effect of the former.
 Since strategy A is far more time-consuming than ours, we do not choose it.
 For strategy B, it is more sensitive to the size of the training dataset.
 It cannot achieve comparable performance as ours with less training data.
-Considering the result of this test, we use l = 35 for our method to balance between training time and performance.
+Considering the result of this test, we use l = 35 for our method to balance between the training time and performance.
 All the following experiments use this value unless otherwise specified.

-In the next experiment, we test the scenario of interleaved interesting packets, where VoIP traffic and web browsing traffic are transmitted in the same channel.
+In the next experiment, we test the scenario of interleaved PoIs, where VoIP traffic and web browsing traffic are transmitted in the same channel.
 That is, a user is making an IP phone call and browsing web pages at the same time.
-Similarly, we assume VoIP packets and ICMP packets are interesting.
+Similarly, we assume VoIP packets and ICMP packets are of interest.